 Object Oriented Programming Vs Procedural Programming

 Imagine you're organizing a complex project: building a house.
-In one approach, you might create a detailed, step-by-step checklist: lay the foundation, frame the walls, install the plumbing, wire the electricity, and so on.
+That's why in one approach, you might create a detailed, step-by-step checklist: lay the foundation, frame the walls, install the plumbing, wire the electricity, and so on.
 Each task follows the previous one in a rigid sequence.
-In another approach, you assemble a team of specialists – carpenters, plumbers, electricians – each responsible for their own area of expertise, who communicate and collaborate to bring the house to life.
+And in another approach, you assemble a team of specialists – carpenters, plumbers, electricians – each responsible for their own area of expertise, who communicate and collaborate to bring the house to life.
 These two scenarios mirror the fundamental differences between procedural and object oriented programming.

 For decades, procedural programming reigned supreme.
-It was the go-to method for crafting software, emphasizing a linear flow of instructions.
-However, as software became more complex, a new paradigm emerged: object oriented programming (OOP).
+And it was the go-to method for crafting software, emphasizing a linear flow of instructions.
+That said, as software became more complex, a new paradigm emerged: object oriented programming (OOP).
 This approach revolutionized how developers thought about software design, shifting the focus from procedures to objects – self-contained entities that encapsulate data and behavior.
 The shift from procedural to OOP represents a profound change in how we approach software development, impacting everything from code structure to maintainability and scalability.

 Main Subheading